 The Ritz-Carlton card gives you automatic Gold status at Marriott and Ritz-Carlton hotels for the first 12 months you have the card.
 After that, you’ll need to spend $10,000 per account year on the card to keep the status.

 Earning Gold status normally requires you stay 50 nights in a calendar year!
 So getting it automatically with a credit card is terrific!

-Or you can enroll for free Starwood Gold elite status using an AMEX Platinum personal card, Mercedes-Benz card or small business card.
+Or you can enroll for free Starwood Gold elite status using an The Platinum Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz or The Business Platinum Card from American Express OPEN.
 Then match your Starwood status to Marriott Gold elite status (which also works at Ritz-Carlton hotels)!

 With Gold status you get:

 - 25% bonus points on paid stays